 Please follow these steps to complete your training:

-Please submit a copy of your certificate via email or fax (916.322.3151) to Office of General Counsel.
+- Submit a copy of your Certificate of Completion via email or fax (916.322.3151) to Office of General Counsel.
 We do not require the original.

 If sending via U.S. mail, please address your envelope as follows: